 - Located along the South Platte River canyon, the town of Bailey offers plenty of local history mixed with ample outdoor recreation.

-- One spot not to miss while visiting the Bailey area is Wellington Lake.
-Offering outdoor fun for the whole family.
-Take a leisurely drive through the canyon to get there just for the beautiful scenery or plan on taking a hike when you get there.
+- One spot not to miss while visiting the Bailey area is Wellington Lake, offering outdoor fun for the whole family.
+Take a leisurely drive through the canyon to enjoy the beautiful scenery, or plan on a hike once you get there.
 The area allows for camping, swimming, catch and release fishing, mountain biking, picnicking and non motorized boating (kayaks, sail boats, canoes, paddle boats).

-Several thousand Railroad bridges were built in America between 1840 and 1880.
-Among the survivors is Keystone Bridge at McGraw Park.
-Located down river, this bridge served the Denver, South Park and Pacific Railway until it went out of business in 1938.
-Visitors to McGraw Park can enjoy crossing the old iron bridge and hiking the trail that winds through the forest above the North Fork of the South Platte River.
+- Several thousand Railroad bridges were built in America between 1840 and 1880.
+Among those that survived is Keystone Bridge at McGraw Park.
+Originally located down river, this bridge served the Denver, South Park, and Pacific Railroad and successor lines until the trains stopped running in 1937.
+Visitors to McGraw Park can enjoy crossing the old iron bridge and hiking a winding trail through the forest above the North Fork of the South Platte River.
 The area is a favorite of mountain bikers for its challenging trails.

-In 1878 Ed and Blanche McGraw bought land from William Bailey and built a general store.
+- In 1878, Ed and Blanche McGraw bought land from William Bailey and built a general store.
 A successful businesswoman, Blanche continued running the store until her death in 1918.
-After serving many functions over the years, including a theater and hotel, it has operated as the Bailey Country Store since 1985.
-Built in 1901, Glen Isle Resort is listed on the National Register of Historic Places and has been owned by the same family for more than 80 years.
+After serving many functions over the years, including a theater and hotel, it has operated as the Bailey Country Store for many years, but now is known as the Sasquatch Outpost.

 - In continuous use since being built in 1901, Glen Isle Resort is listed on the National Register of Historic Places.
 The resort was built on an old Indian camping ground.
 Even in the past years, Indian artifacts have been found on the property.